bdtinc/maskcam/README.md

 If you still want to better understand some of the [Dockerfile](Dockerfile) steps, or you need to run without a container and are willing to deal with version conflicts, please see the dependencies manual installation and building instructions at [docs/Manual-Dependency-Installation.md](docs/Manual-Dependencies-Installation.md)

+## Adapt your own Detection Model
+As mentioned above, MaskCam is a reference design for smart camera applications that need to perform computer vision tasks on the edge.
+Specifically, those involving **Object Detection** (for which you'll need a TensorRT engine) and **Tracking** (for which we use [Norfair](https://github.com/tryolabs/norfair)).

+Depending on the degree of similarity with this particular use case, you might need to just change the configuration file or some parts of the source code.

+### Changing the DeepStream model
+If you train a new model that is compatible with DeepStream, and has exactly the same (or a subset of the) object classes that are used in this project (`mask`, `no_mask`, `not_visible`, `misplaced`), then you only need to edit the configuration file.

+In particular, you should change only the corresponding parts of the [maskcam_config.txt](maskcam_config.txt) file, which are under the `[property]` section, and make them match your app's configuration parameters (usually under a file `config_infer_primary.txt` in NVIDIA sample apps).
+You should not need to change any of the `[face-processor]`, `[mqtt]` or `[maskcam]` sections of the config file, in order to use a new compatible model.
+Also, note that the `interval` parameter of that section will be ignored when `inference-interval-auto` is enabled.

+As an example, you'll find there's commented code showing how to use a `Detectnet_v2` model like the one trained using the [NVIDIA facemask app](https://github.com/NVIDIA-AI-IOT/face-mask-detection), but after converting the label names as mentioned above.

+Check the [DeepStream docs](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_using_custom_model.html) for more information about how to convert a model in order to use it with DeepStream (in particular, the `nvinfer` GStreamer plugin).

+Remember to include your new model engine file in the [Dockerfile](Dockerfile) before building the container!

+### Changing the object labels
+If your custom model does not have exactly the same label names, you should edit the [maskcam_inference.py](maskcam/maskcam_inference.py) file, and change the constants `LABEL_MASK`, `LABEL_NO_MASK`, `LABEL_MISPLACED` and `LABEL_NOT_VISIBLE`, to match your needs.

+If your application has nothing to do with detecting face masks, then you'll probably need to change many other parts of the source code for this application, but a good place to start is the `FaceMaskProcessor` class definition, used in the same inference file, which contains all the code related to the DeepStream pipeline.

 ## Running on Jetson Nano with Photon carrier board
 Please see the setup instructions at [docs/Photon-Nano-Setup.md](docs/Photon-Nano-Setup.md) for how to set up and run MaskCam on the Photon Nano.